DavidMorano/rightcore/rmfile/README.txt

 RMFILE

 This program can be used to unlink those nasty files that you may not be able to unlink (delete) with the RM program.

 Synopsis:
 $ rmfile [<file(s)> ....] [-af <afile>] [-d[=<delay>]] [-r] [-z] [-Q] [-V]

-where:
+Arguments:
 <file(s)>	filename(s) to delete
 -af <afile>	argument list file
 -d=<delay>	specifiy a delay ('delay') to wait before deleting the file